TravisWheelerLab/soda-docs/docs/source/usage-guide.rst

 **Overview of the guide**:
  - :ref:`guide-introduction` - A brief introduction to SODA
- - :Ref:`guide-quickstart` - Where to go if you *really* don't want to read any of the guide
+ - :ref:`guide-quickstart` - Where to go if you *really* don't want to read any of the guide
  - :ref:`guide-installation` - What steps you'll need to take to install SODA
  - :ref:`guide-overview` - An introduction to the way things work in SODA
  - :ref:`guide-simple-examples` - A set of simple, toy example SODA applications in tutorial format